 The driver didn’t reply as I slid into the seat a few rows behind him.
 He shot me a final look of contempt before shifting the bus into gear.
 Highway lights threw burnished disks onto my face as I dug my nails into my palms.
 No one spoke above a whisper for the remainder of the ride.

-When we arrived at the school I got off the bus and rushed home where I locked myself in my room.
+When we arrived at school I got off the bus and rushed home to lock myself in my room.
 The next day, I went to class and acted like everything was normal.
 In the end, there was no comeuppance for the driver.
-And why should there have been?
+Why should there have been?
 I didn’t tell my mother what happened.
 I never raised the issue with the high school principal or volleyball coach.
 What happened that day was a some of my core assumptions about the world shifted.
 I understood that being a strong athlete may have helped me adjust and find some acceptance, but it didn’t truly level the playing field.
 Prior to that incident, I was inclined to be open and engaging.
 Afterwards, I hesitated when forging connections or placing too much trust in others since even the most well-intentioned may not show up or stick their neck out.

 Experience discrimination often enough and you learn the importance of choosing your battles.

-I buried that bus ride with the infantile man pretty deep but it has come to the surface a handful of times in the last two decades.
+Even though I buried that bus ride with the infantile man pretty deep in my consciousness it has come to the surface a handful of times in the last two decades.
 Most recently, it reared its head when something with similar undertones happened a couple months ago, setting me off—in the same way sparks fly when a firing pin makes contact with the back end of a bullet.
 The details don’t matter but what does is being, figuratively, thrown under the bus and feeling small and alone in the aftermath.
 It wasn’t a big deal in the grand scheme but it left some marks.
 Stubborn scars that took some time to fade.
 My confidence took a hit.
 I found myself reevaluating who to trust.

 These frustrations deepened when I tried to break it down and confided in people who seemed eager to help but gave me a series of non-committal shrugs or the That’s just the way it is plugs.
 I suppose that’s why it took weeks to get sorted.
-I had to drop a ton of expectations: that Person X had all the answers or Person Y should have come to my defence.
+I had to drop a ton of expectations or that Person X had all the answers and Person Y should have come to my defence.
 I forgot I’m the sole guardian of 75% of the outcomes in my life.
 It’s my job to trod through the uncomfortable muck—thick like quicksand and rough like sandpaper—to find answers I can live with and ones that will allow me to reset…time and time again.